open-socialism/open-socialism-site/introduction.md

 A cooperative system means that through leadership a group can have a directed purpose.
 For example a tribe can decide to migrate if food is depleting in their current area.
 This isn't possible with systems that have everyone working to their own self interest.

-The modern example is climate change, where it is clearly to the groups interest to greatly limit C02 emissions and halt climate change, but executing this is not possible.
+The modern example is climate change, where it is clearly to the groups interest to greatly limit C02 emissions and halt climate change, but executing this is not possible due to individuals acting selfishly.

 The other obvious benefit is a large amount of resources is not wasted through competition.
-For example in capitalism companies spend a large amount of marketing, legal battles and also each invent similar technology in isolation.
+For example in capitalism companies spend a large amount of money on marketing, legal battles and also each invent similar technology in isolation.

 For a multitude of reasons, at least on paper, a cooperative system is more efficient and effective.

 ### What are the issues?

 Since the tribal system, cooperative systems have not been stable.
 Notably communism has either completely destabalised or been largely ineffective.
 If a cooperative system is better on paper why have they not been successful?

-Communism has failed for the same reasons that capitalism has been a mixed bag.

 #### Wealth / power accumulation is possible